charto/bigfloat/README.md

   - Optimized for exponents relatively close to zero, so the location of the decimal point is always present in the limb array, even if that introduces otherwise insignificant leading or trailing zero limbs.
 - Precision is only limited by available memory.
-- Uses integer math for best portability but runs slower.
+- Uses integer math for best portability.
+- Faster for operations between two arbitrary precision `BigFloat32` objects, slower for converting to / from JavaScript numbers.

 **BigFloat53**